The scheme is open to small and medium sized businesses based in Derbyshire with up to 250 staff and micro-business with up to 10 staff.

 Green entrepreneurs scholarship fund

-A training fund to support individuals to retrain with skills to enable them to enter the field of alternative energy. £100,000 will be made available through this fund.
+A training fund is available to support individuals to retrain with skills to enable them to enter the field of alternative energy.
+Individuals can access up to £1,500 for training costs. £100,000 will be made available through this fund.
 Find out more about how to apply for a scholarship fund on this page.

 Green entrepreneurs small grant fund

-Grants of £10,000 to £20,000 for new and existing businesses with game changing proposals in alternative energy, clean fuel and carbon reduction. £500,000 will be made available through this fund.
+Grants of £6,000 to £20,000 for new and existing businesses and communities with proposals in alternative energy, clean fuel and carbon reduction with a minimum project spend of £15,000 and a maximum intervention rate of 40%. £500,000 is available through this strand.

 The first round of applications has now closed, and among the first to receive grants were: